brianm/wsf/README.md

-# wsf - Display Washington State Ferry schedules
+# Washington State Ferry Schedules

-wsf(1) displays ferry schedules for the remainder of the current day.
+wsf(1) is a cli tool to display WSF ferry schedules for the rest of the current day.

 # Installation